ahmedcali84/matrix/README.md

     ./main 10 4 4
     ```

-   This will generate matrices with random values between 0 and 9, perform matrix operations (addition, subtraction, multiplication), and display the results.
+   This will generate matrices with random values between 0 and 9, with 4 rows and columns , perform matrix operations (addition, subtraction, multiplication and transposition), and display the results.

-You can also modify the `main.c` file to include your own matrix data and operations.
+You can also modify the `src/main.c` file to include your own matrix data and operations.
 Here is a brief overview of the files and their purposes:

-- `main.c`: Contains the main function and example usage of matrix operations.
+- `src/main.c`: Contains the main function and example usage of matrix operations.
-- `matrix.c`: Contains the implementation of matrix operations.
+- `src/matrix.c`: Contains the implementation of matrix operations.
-- `matrix.h`: Header file declaring the functions for matrix operations.
+- `src/matrix.h`: Header file declaring the functions for matrix operations.

 ## Files